Kutchup/Kutchup.github.io/README.md

 I would guess that html was more built for reading a book.
 Now html enables lots of graphics and layout.

-> Reading a book

 ## Content Delivery Network

 To have a website that changes to match a real person's life, use a content delivery network.
 The website and person should flow in parallel.
 Without such a content delivery network the website is like a motionless painting.
 To increase hit count update the page with fresh information.

 Do not use json.
 Have built in html enough to satify one user for a few visits.
-Use a hosting service to create a new content delivery network for this project.
-Allow both using code logic.
+Use a service to create a new content delivery network for this project.
+Allow both online and offline using code logic.
 The website either updates or loads basic code.

 Do more research for sending information to the server.

 ## Layout

-`grd` layout and colours preset in html. `grd` is also calculated client side for show and help users create haptic software.
+To make the layout and colours `grd` is preset in html. `grd` is also calculated client side for show and to help users create haptic software.

 Scroll bar and most other settings remain on default.
 This is an important design choice for viewing the website on different devices

 Essential css.
 There is no way to have a reasonable zero style html website.
 Styling potential goes through the roof thanks to modern html graphics.
 Professional websites are made with css editors and website builders.
 Do not attempt to recreate up to professional quality.
 Instead, set the artistic choices to have a project that matches itself.
-Learn from the best
+Learn from the best.

 > Styling potential